 - 12-14 pound turkey fresh or thawed

-- 1-2 gallons of water (enough to submerge the turkey completely)
+- water (1-2 gallons, or enough to submerge the turkey completely)

 - 2 oranges quartered